Kypottatka/odin-recipes/README.md

 # odin-recipes
-Practice of HTML Introduction Course by the Odin-Project
+Practice Project of HTML Introduction Course by the Odin-Project